lsmucassi/giyant.com/README.md

-# giyant.com
-# Product Name
+# Giyant
-> Short blurb about what your product does.
+> A website for the Giyant institute of science and technology

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]